T4peduck/335FinalProject/README.md

 NOTE: As project Gutenberg is a Free Public Library, a vast majority of the books are those that are out of copyright, so sadly no <u>Love Hypothesis<u>.
 Additionally, if a certain time perdiod is searched for, say 2010-2020, and text that obviously predate it are returned, its still working.
 Some texts are reuploaded to Project Gutenberg several times, for example <u>The Modern Prometheus<u> is on there 8 time.
 Lastly, while books in other languages can be searched for, it may have some unintended consequences.

-In this project, we used Project Gutenberg, a free public elibrary, and the associated API https://gutendex.com/.